Homogeneous spaces in tensor categories: Existence and properties of homogeneous spaces

 Observe that $\GG/\HH$ admits a left action by $\GG$.
 The following corollary is clear.

 \begin{cor} Suppose that $\GG/\KK$ is isomorphic to $\GG/\HH$ as schemes with a left $\GG$-action.
 Then $\HH$ is conjugate to $\KK$ inside of $\GG$. \end{cor}

-Recall from Section \ref{sec subgrps}, we introduced the quotient groups $\GG/_{ gp}\NN$ for a normal subgroup $\NN\sub\GG$.
-The next corollary provides a positive answer to the following question raised in \cite{C2}: is every normal subgroup of $\GG$ the kernel of a morphism of algebraic groups $\GG\to\HH$?
+Recall from Section \ref{sec subgrps}, we introduced the quotient groups $\GG/_{ gp}\NN$ for a normal subgroup $\NN\leq\GG$.
+The next corollary provides a positive answer to Question~7.2.8 from \cite{C2}: is every normal subgroup of an affine group scheme the kernel of a group homomorphism?

+\begin{cor} Suppose that $\NN$ is a normal subgroup of an affine group scheme $\GG$ in $\cC$. \begin{enumerate} \item $\NN$ is the kernel of a group homomorphism with source $\GG$. \item If $\GG$ is algebraic, then $\GG\gp\NN\cong\GG/\NN$ as schemes; in other words, $\GG\gp\NN$ is a quotient in the category of schemes and the kernel of $\GG\to\GG\gp\NN$ is $\NN$. \end{enumerate}